m-s-a-c/ELK/README.md

-# ELK
+# Elastic Logstash Kibana
-Elastic Log Kibana
+One Elastic One Logstash One Kibana